hallettj/hallettj.github.com/_posts/2012-09-03-captain-america.markdown

 a botched train heist, and a prison break.

 The plan of attack on Red Skull's base made no sense at all.
-First, Cap gets himself captured during a one-man assult.
+First, Cap gets himself captured during a one-man assault.
 But that is just an act - he planned to be captured from the beginning.
-Ok, that is a fine way to get oneself into an inpenetrable fortress.
+Ok, that is a fine way to get oneself into an impenetrable fortress.
 Then as Red Skull is gloating over Cap's arrogance, the rest of Cap's team zip-lines right into Red Skull's office, crashing through a large window, to save Cap from imminent execution.
 I get that these guys are supposed to be the